MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-create.md

 ms.custom: it-pro, has-azure-ad-ps-ref, azure-ad-ref-level-one-done
 ---

-# Create and assign a custom role in Microsoft Entra ID
+# Create a custom role in Microsoft Entra ID

 This article describes how to create new custom roles in Microsoft Entra ID.
 For the basics of custom roles, see the [custom roles overview](custom-overview.md).
 The role can be assigned either at the directory-level scope or an app registration resource scope only.
 For information about the maximum number of custom roles that can be created in a Microsoft Entra organization, see [Microsoft Entra service limits and restrictions](~/identity/users/directory-service-limits-restrictions.md).